-If it’s not in the handbook as an officially written rule, and you get grief for this, have your pussy ass boss call me so I can spank him like the little baby bitch that he is.
+If it’s not in the handbook as an officially written rule, and you get grief for this, have your boss call me so I can spank him like the little bitch-baby that he is.
 Then proceed as normal.
 If it is in the handbook, then that’s a pretty messed up place to work.
 You might be able to win a lawsuit if they terminate you.
-Then, you’ll have corporate sponsorship and can grow all the beard you want while you sit home spending those free paychecks on internet porn.
+Then, you’ll have corporate sponsorship and can grow all the beard you want while you sit home spending those free paychecks buying beard grooming products off of Amazon.

-When I grow a beard, it looks like crap.
+When I grow a beard, it looks terrible.

 You know your favorite shirt that you keep inexplicably finding in or near the trash?
-That makes you look like crap, too.
+That makes you look terrible, too.
 But you wear it, don’t you?
 Do you know why?
 Because in some instances feeling good should supersede looking good.
 Do you think all those dance moves that look good on MTV are fun?
 Hell no. They’re hard.
-The fun dances can’t be done when anyone else is around because they usually involve flailing and looking like crap.
-Look at the robot.
-That shit is fun.
-Unless it’s 1982, and you’re not trying to save a youth center, you can’t do it on a public dance floor without looking like an a-hole.
+The fun dances can’t be done when anyone else is around because they usually involve flailing and looking terrible.
+Look at the robot. *Beep, boop, beep* That is pure fun, son.
+Unless it’s 1982, and you’re not trying to save a youth center, you can’t do it on a public dance floor without looking terrible.
 It’s sad, but in this world, what looks good and what feels good rarely coincide.
 When are you going to stop worrying about how you look and start worrying about how you feel?

 My GF/BF/Wife/SO doesn’t like facial hair.

 I used to think that, too.
-Then you meet a couple who like them.
-Those chicks like flannel shirts, work boots, beards, and men.
+Then you meet a couple who do.
+Those women like flannel shirts, work boots, beards, and men.
 Not clean, freshly-pressed window dressings with fashion sense.
 These women like men.
 Burly, manly men.
 I’m not going to guarantee that a beard will transform you, but it will certainly help you fake it.
 Eastwood and Bronson had heavy stubble all the time.
 And how can we forget the beard sporting, ass-kicking Mr. Chuck Norris?
 G.I.
 Joe?
 Sean Friggin’ Connery?
-Yea, chicks have never thrown their panties at any of them.
+Yea, women have never thrown themselves at any of them.